 \subsection{Cooperative Perception}

 The cooperative perception module aims to detect and track objects based on the 3D LiDAR point clouds obtained by multiple CAVs.
-We modify CoBEVT \cite{xu2022cobevt} to serve as the backbone of the cooperative object detection model followed by the AB3DMOT tracker \cite{DBLP:conf/iros/WengWHK20} to obtain historical trajectories of agents.
+We modify CoBEVT \cite{xu2022cobevt} as the backbone of the object detection model followed by the AB3DMOT tracker \cite{DBLP:conf/iros/WengWHK20} to obtain historical trajectories of agents.

 \textbf{Cooperative Object Detection.} PointPillar~\cite{Lang_Vora_Caesar_Zhou_Yang_Beijbom_2019} is employed to extract point cloud features for each CAV with a voxel resolution of (0.4, 0.4, 4) along $x$, $y$, and $z$ axes.
-Before the cross-agent collaboration, each CAV $i$ calculates a bird-eye-view (BEV) feature $\mathbf{F}^i \in \mathbb{R}^{H \times W \times C}$, where $H$, $W$, and $C$ denote height, width, and channels, respectively.
+Each CAV $i$ calculates an unified bird-eye-view (BEV) feature $\mathbf{F}^i \in \mathbb{R}^{H \times W \times C}$, where $H$, $W$, and $C$ denote height, width, and channels, respectively.